Still here, Still supporting.

 The Approach

-So this year, we worked with Irish illustrator Lydia Hughes to take each human story and bring it to life.
+We worked with Irish illustrator Lydia Hughes to take each human story and bring it to life.
 Each story covers a different work programme within the Irish Cancer Society – so the stories cover patients, healthcare providers, fundraisers, etc. and each story was drawn to give that tangible connection to the Irish Cancer Society's strategic pillars.

 The colour palette is a mix of sombre and bright colours to partner the two sides of the work of the Irish Cancer Society – they are helping increase the number of people who survive cancer and are there to support those who don’t.